-- 2 oz triple sec
+- 2 ounces triple sec

 - 1/2 cup brandy

-- 1 orange, Sliced
+- 1 orange, sliced

-- 2 lemons, Sliced
+- 2 lemons, sliced

-- Add 1/2 cup of sugar and let the fruit sit in the sugar for about 10 minutes, just long enough so that the fruit releases its natural juices.
+- Add 1/2 cup of sugar (or less if you prefer) and let the fruit sit in the sugar for about 10 minutes, just long enough so that the fruit releases its natural juices.

-Add the Triple Sec and the Brandy and stir.
+- Add the triple sec and the brandy and stir.

 - Add the 2 cans of soda and stir (If you are making this ahead of time, don’t add the soda until your guests are about to arrive).
 Taste for sweetness.
 If desired, add more sugar or soda.
 Make sure that the sugar is completely dissolved.